top of page

 Chronic pain and movement are very closely related.
 They are both mechanisms to protect our survival.
 When we are in pain we move differently.
 Moving differently affects pain.
 In fact, even thinking about movement can increase swelling and pain in a joint.[*]

-These new insights guide us to work more directly with the changes that have occurred in the brain.[**] The brain is very adaptable and fiercely protective.
-To properly treat chronic pain we use the brain’s ability to adapt while staying under the radar of protective responses.
+These new insights guide me to work more directly with the changes that have occurred in the brain.[**] The brain is very adaptable and fiercely protective.
+To properly treat chronic pain you and I use the brain’s ability to adapt while staying under the radar of protective responses.
 These techniques are being used in progressive centers worldwide.
-I am excited to bring these techniques to Buchanan and to Michiana.
+I am excited to offer them to my patients.

 [*] “Thinking about movement hurts: the effect of motor imagery on pain and swelling in people with chronic arm pain.”
 Moseley GL et al. Arthritis Rheum.
 2008 May 15;59(5):623-31.)."